Spectral Networks: Bridging higher-rank Teichm\"uller theory and BPS states: SU(2) SYM with F=4 flavors revisited

 One can rewrite it as in \Cref{eq:SWcurveF=0}, with a pole of order 4 at 0 and another of order 3 at $\infty$ for $\phi_2$.
 There is a similar description with the role of the punctures at $0$ and $\infty$ exchanged; it is obtained starting from a type IIA configuration with the semi-infinite D4-brane to the right of the rightmost NS5-brane.

-The case $F=2$ and $F=3$ also admit similar descriptions.
+The cases $F=2$ and $F=3$ also admit similar descriptions.
 For instance, when $F=2$, the differential $\phi_2$ can either be taken to have two poles of order 4, one at 0 and the other at $\infty$, or two simple poles at $0,1$ and one pole of order 3 at $\infty$.
 Even in the case of $\mathrm{SU}(2)$ SYM with four fundamental flavors, one can consider \emph{unbalanced} type IIA descriptions where the numbers of semi-infinite D4-branes to the left and to the right of the configuration do not match.
 Punctures where the differential $\phi_2(z)$ has a pole of order greater than 2 are termed \emph{irregular $\mathrm{SU}(2)$ punctures} .
 A higher-order pole for $\phi_2$ encodes the bending of an NS5-brane caused by an imbalance in the number of D4-branes ending on each side.

-In the Hitchin description of the Seiberg--Witten fibration, such punctures where $\phi_2$ has poles of order greater than two correspond to irregular, higher-order, poles for the Hitchin field.
+In the Hitchin description of the Seiberg--Witten fibration, such punctures where $\phi_2$ has poles of order greater than two correspond to irregular, higher-order, poles of the Hitchin field.
 This leads to the following distinction, which will generalize to other gauge groups:

-\begin{definition} Punctures at which the Hitchin field has a pole of order (at most) one said to be \emph{regular} , while those where it has a pole of higher order are called \emph{irregular} . \end{definition}
+\begin{definition}\labelx{def:puncturetype} Punctures at which the Hitchin field has a pole of order (at most) one are said to be \emph{regular} , while those where it has a pole of higher order are called \emph{irregular} . \end{definition}